Taj Mahal Quartzite

 - How much does Taj Mahal quartzite cost in Los Angeles?

 - Pricing varies by grade (Taj Mahal vs. Super Taj Mahal), finish, slab size, and current inventory.
-Royal Stone holds the deepest single-variety Taj Mahal inventory in Los Angeles — call (310) 477-3223 or book a yard visit for current per-slab pricing.
+Call (310) 477-3223 or book a yard visit for current per-slab pricing and availability.

 - What finishes does Taj Mahal quartzite come in?